kate2797/london-weather/README.md

 # Weather App

 This React application was born from an at-home coding challenge during a recent interview process.
 Delighted to share it received excellent feedback, particularly for its strong code practices and user-friendly UI.
+With the tight deadline, I didn't have a chance to fine-tune the UI any more.

 ## Code Structure

 ```